5 Reasons Why You Are Not Closing the Sale

 - Have you established a budget for this?

 Think about an opportunity that didn’t close.
 How well did you qualify it?
 What gaps did you have in your knowledge about the opportunity and how could you have better prepared qualification questions in advance?
-How can better prepare for sales calls to fill these knowledge gaps?
+How can you better prepare and train your sales team for sales calls to fill these knowledge gaps?

 Trap #3: You failed to uncover an important problem.